cuongkane/blog/posts/2024/06/write_valuable_tests.md

         self.assertEqual(expected_output, actual)
 ```
 16. Clearing data between test runs

 This item is crucial to keep the isolation between tests.
 This behavior ensures that each test runs with a clean state.

 So that, we could produce a good test result without causing flaky test or false negative alert.

 There are some framework that already support us with flushing data after testing, for example, it is `django.test.TestCase`.

 17. Avoid in-memory databases

 People usually use in-memory databases for testing repository layer because it is faster.

 But we should avoid using in-memory database because they do not have consistent functionality compared to regular databases.

 If the webframework or tool you are using doesn't support seamlessly using different database for unit test, the effort for setup in-memory database could be huge and later when your queries or schemas become more complex.
 The in-memory database could be break.

+18. Set response to the status assertion

+19. Avoid using big json file as input
 ## Reference

 ## Apendix